Bougainville campaign: Central front

 The Battle of Pearl Ridge (30–31 December) revealed how far Japanese morale and stamina had fallen.
 The ridge was taken by a single battalion of Australians, suffering few casualties in the process.
 It was afterwards discovered that the position had been held by 500 defenders rather than the 80–90 that had originally been estimated.
 Activity in the central sector was from that point on confined to patrols along the Numa Numa Trail.

 Northern front

-Pursuant to General Savige's 31 December order to begin operations in the northwestern sector at the first opportunity, General J.R.
+Pursuant to Savige's 31 December order to begin operations in the northwestern sector at the first opportunity, General J.R.
 Stevensons's 11th Brigade advanced along the coast, reaching the village of Rukussia by mid-January 1945.
 However, since the coastal plain was dominated by Tsimba Ridge, the Genga River could not be crossed in force until the Japanese had been dislodged from the crest of that ridge.
 In the resulting Battle of Tsimba Ridge, the Australians encountered determined resistance in heavily fortified positions, and it was not until 9 February that the last Japanese dug in on the western edge of the ridge were rooted out.